-Sunday Worship Location through Aug.
-20: Parish Hall, on the campus of Christ Church Greenwich (254 E. Putnam Ave., Greenwich, CT) — Our Sunday morning worship draws upon inspirational visual media, the best of contemporary music, engaging and relevant teaching, and an encounter with the redeeming love of God through worship and Holy Communion.
+Sunday Worship Locations: 9:15 & 11 a.m. at Greenwich High School - Student Center (10 Hillside Road, Greenwich, CT) & 10 a.m. at Darien Library (1441 Post Road, Darien, CT) — Our Sunday morning worship draws upon engaging and relevant teaching, inspirational visual media, the best of contemporary music, and an encounter with the redeeming love of God through worship and Holy Communion.
 Prayer ministry is offered every week.
-Our 9:15 a.m. and 11:00 a.m. worship services are identical.
+Our 9:15 a.m. and 11 a.m. worship services in Greenwich are identical.

 From the start, Trinity Church has had a heart to proclaim Jesus in a faithful, compelling and relevant way that welcomes and draws people of all ages in.